Algebraic K-theory of real topological K-theory: Introduction

 In Section~\ref{sec:tc}, as in the present Section~\ref{sec:intro}, we explicitly include notation for $2$-completion, especially in the argument of $\K(-)$.
 Note that the canonical map $\TC(\ko)^\wedge_2\to \TC(\ko^\wedge_2)^\wedge_2$ is an equivalence by \cite{Mad94}*{pp.~274--275} (cf.~\cite{NS18}*{pp.~351--352}), so we can omit $2$-completion in the argument of $\TC(-)^\wedge_2$.

-{\bf Acknowledgments.} The first author would like to thank Jeremy Hahn and Dylan Wilson for helpful conversations during the course of this project.
+\acknowledgements{ The first author would like to thank Jeremy Hahn and Dylan Wilson for helpful conversations during the course of this project.
 We thank Robert Bruner for freely sharing his minimal resolution calculator~{\tt ext}, which is used in Section~\ref{sec:detection}.
-We also thank Ishan Levy for pointing out the proof by descent of Theorem~\ref{thm:telescope}.
-This project has received funding from the European Union's Horizon 2020 research and innovation programme under the Marie Sk\l{}odowska-Curie grant agreement No 1010342555. \thinspace
+We thank Ishan Levy for pointing out the proof by descent of Theorem~\ref{thm:telescope}.
+We also thank the anonymous referees for useful comments, which have improved the paper. }